Mav3r1ck0x1/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-PowerShell Scripts for automation or other fun things
+PowerShell Scripts for automation, ConnectWise RMM, or other fun things